jerry81/axiosHTTPClient/README.md

 1.  npm i
 2.  npm run start

-response outputs will be written to the Responses.json file
+response outputs will be written to the Responses.log file